 Satisfactory evaluation in Student Mentor 291 for two semesters and attendance at a total of three training sessions (assisting with one), prerequisite.
+May be taken two semesters for credit on a graded basis.

 The United States in the Twentieth Century.
 402.